hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-27-Simpsons's-Paradox-and-computing-causal-effect.md

 Condition under which we can remove an action.
 Require that the action have no effect on $Y$ via its ancestors.
 The reason for deleting only non-W-ancestors is not obvious to me yet.

+Using these three rules, we can sometimes express causal effects in terms of the observed distributions, even when workng in a model with confounding arcs.
+There exists a sufficient condition for being able to compute the causal effect:

+**Theorem:** (Pearl, Tian, 2002) A sufficient condition for being able to compute the causal effect $P(Y \vert \hat{X})$ is that there exists no path composed of confounding arcs between $X$ and any of its children in the graph obtained by deleting non-ancestors of $Y$ from $G$.

+Applying this criterion, we see why the causal effect of red on blue can be computed on the left-hand-side, but not on the right.

 ## Lung Cancer example

 Something of this structure that works, with a controversial conclusion.